DamianGillessen1989/personal-portfolio-dg/README.md

 ## Project Planning Phases

-I split the process of planning the project was into five distinct phases:
+I split the process of planning the project into five distinct phases:

 - Strategy Plane
 - Scope Plane